Forada, Minnesota: History

+On May 30, 2022, an EF2 tornado struck the town, severely damaging several homes and businesses.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.55 sqmi, of which 0.54 sqmi is land and 0.01 sqmi is water.

 Minnesota State Highway 29 and County Highway 4 are two of the main routes in the community.